 The Royal Page is usually a child of at least ten years of age, often indigent or an outright orphan, selected by the a crowned prince, princess, king, or queen, to serve as an attendant or confidant.

-Most Pages would later become Squires; others led normal lives or even held other positions within the government.
+Most Pages later become Squires; others led normal lives or even held other positions within the government.
 Having served as a Page is often seen as a highly desirable experience for many industries.

 The position of Squire is significantly more important, and has often been more accurately described as "agent of the crown".
 Squires report directly to the royal who appointed them and have many roles throughout the kingdom, as observers, agents, and direct atachés to the crown.

 As the only known monarchy to antedate the Mage Wars with a completely unbroken line, the kingdom of Bur’I is somewhat famous throughout the known worlds.
 However, lacking a GATE hub and being fairly distant, they don’t get a lot of tourism.

 Bur’I is a constitutional monarchy; the throne has no actual political power but is a very important symbol for the Bur’Ian people.
 Most of Bur’I’s people love their king, and will cheer and shout and throw flowers when the royal family goes on parade.
 Some of the less loving citizens… throw grenades.

 While the king has no actual power, he plays a very important ceremonial role in the government by opening and closing sessions and appearing before the public.
 When he speaks on a certain issue, at the very least he will be heard.

 Additionally, there are many positions of prominence over which the democratic government has no control.
 Specifically the offices of Royal Page and Royal Squire.
 When Kime the Great was queen and Bur’I truly came into its own as a nation, she retained a squire as her trusted confidant, who delivered messages and personally oversaw tasks which the queen had deemed important.
 Similarly, Kime retained a page as personal companion and friend.